-You can see on the right hand side that under ads in the image above (right hand side) there is an ordered list.
-It is important to ensure that the header code with the most restrictions is loaded first.
-We use the second one with the two ads in as a fall back should anything not function properly.
+In the image below, you can see on the right-hand side under “ads” an ordered list.
+It is crucial to ensure that the header code with the most restrictions loads first.
+We use the second one with the two ads as a fall back should anything not function properly.

 Click on Ordered ads.
 At the bottom of the screen, you will see that the ads are ordered.
-In the image above, both have been set to 10.
-We only have two options, so we set the one that needs to be checked last to “9” (DFP Head in our list).
+In the image above, both ads have an ad weight of “10”.
+We only have two options, so we set the one that needs to be checked last to “9”.
+It is DFP Head on our list.
 The highest number always runs first.
 Anything set to “1” will always come last.
 It is important to remember this.

 Debugging DFP ads

 Especially when getting started with Google DoubleClick, ads sometimes stay blank for no apparent reason.

 In this case, publishers might not know whether it is related to the setup in DFP or Advanced Ads.
 Therefore, we introduced the “debug DFP ads” item in the “Ad Health” menu in the admin bar in the frontend.

 When you click on it, Advanced Ads adds the

 googfc parameter to your URL, and reloads it.
 If you implemented the DFP code correctly, you would see overlays and additional windows on the screen.
 If you don’t, there is a problem with the implementation through Advanced Ads.

 The DFP debug output will stay visible to you until you close it.